 BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of a university/college first-year social science or humanities course.

 *(A)* This is NOT a SELF-PACED course.
 There will be specific timelines for assignments and exams.
 Course content, kind and quality of assignments and general standards for this online course are the same as classroom courses.
-You will have discussions and assignments to complete each week (although you do NOT have to be online at a particular time or day). *(B)* FINAL EXAMS: Final exams will be held online.
-Your instructor will provide further information.
+You will have discussions and assignments to complete each week (although you do NOT have to be online at a particular time or day). *(B)* FINAL EXAMS: Your instructor will provide further information regarding format and date of all exams.

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.